 NO APOLOGIES FOR BEING A WOMAN IN THE CONSTRUCTION AND ENGINEERING SOFTWARE INDUSTRY

-Burchell says CCS launched a fully cloud-based estimating product within a few weeks during the country’s hard lockdown.
+Burchell says RIB launched a fully cloud-based estimating product within a few weeks during the country’s hard lockdown.
 “The product has been five years in the making and my role is to manage it, enable its features and plan what comes next.
 To do this, I need to work closely with a diverse team of people and engage with all stakeholders.”

 She says the Covid-19 pandemic has proved the necessity of her product for the industry.
 “Not only has the pandemic highlighted just how important cloud-based solutions are, it has also underlined the importance of a proper internet connection.
 I am not sure how South Africa would have coped if this had happened a year ago.”

-While she has been in her current role for just over a year, she joined CCS as a business analyst in 2017.
+While she has been in her current role for just over a year, she joined RIB as a business analyst in 2017.
 “When the product owner opportunity arose, I saw it as the perfect fit for me.
 I had spent a lot of time talking to subject matter experts that work in the construction industry, which gave me deep insight into their day-to-day realities and what they need to operate efficiently.”

 Considering her role in a largely male-dominated industry, Burchell says she was part of a handful of female students to study Information Systems (IS) at the University of Cape Town (1997 to 2000).
 “From a technical or development point of view, there are very few female developers around.
 Happily, I work for a company that is making great efforts to employ women in critical technical roles.”